ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 - don't overlap decals(overdraw)
 - Set ZTest to LessEqual, and Cull to Back in the material inspector, if your camera never goes into decal's cube volume, doing this will improve GPU performance a lot! (due to effective early-Z, GPU only need to render visible decals)
 - disable _ProjectionAngleDiscardEnable, doing this will improve GPU performance a lot!

-if you do every optimzations listed above, and your game is still slow due to this decal shader, please send me an issue, I will treat it as bug.
+- enable "generate mipmap" for your decal texture, else a high resolution decal texture will make your game slow due to cache miss in GPU memory if you do every optimzations listed above, and your game is still slow due to this decal shader, please send me an issue, I will treat it as bug.

 Editor System Requirements